bsides-zh/bsides-zh.github.io/content/registration.md

 {{< /raw-html >}}

 **Tickets usually run out quickly (in minutes)**, so make sure to bookmark these dates if you want to secure a ticket.
 Tickets price is 10 CHF as usual.
-The registration link will be posted here soon!

 Stay tuned and follow us on Twitter ([@BSidesZurich](https://twitter.com/BSidesZurich)), Mastodon